-- 2. PowerProtect Data Manager creates the Storage unit in the PowerProtect appliance for storing backups. - 3.
+- PowerProtect Data Manager creates the Storage unit in the PowerProtect appliance for storing backups. - 3.
 According to the schedule defined in the Protection Policy, the scheduler activates. - 4.
 As these steps occur, the PowerProtect Data Manager VM Direct Engine initiates API calls to vCenter.
-It then validates the ESXi version (7.0U3 and above), uploads and installs the PowerProtect Data Manager VIB, and enables the service.
-The VAIO filter is then attached to each VM disk.
+Then, it validates the ESXi version (7.0U3 and above), uploads it, installs the PowerProtect Data Manager VIB, and enables the service.
+Then, the VAIO filter is attached to each VM disk.
 In this step, the TSDM component is created but remains idle (running but not used) because there is no data movement.
 You can see the VIB file installed on the ESXi host that houses the VM being protected (Figure 4).